browserengineering/book/book/rendering-architecture.md

 Now that same chapter *also* says that there is a [frame budget](graphics.md#framebudget), which is the amount of time allocated to re-draw the screen after an input update.
 The frame budget is typically about 16ms, in order to draw at 60Hz (`60 * 16.66ms ~= 1s`).
-This means that each time through the `while` loop must run in at most 16ms.
-To ensure this, there are two things the browser can do:
+This means that each iteration through the `while` loop should ideally complete in at most 16ms.
+To ensure this, there are two things browser developers can do:

-1. Make `runRenderingPipeline() ` as fast as possible
+1. Optimize `runRenderingPipeline()` and `handleEvent()` to run as fast as possible.
-2. Avoid using up the frame budget calling `handleEvent()`
+2. Avoid using up the frame budget calling `handleEvent()` too many times.

-You've already seen several ways to optimize `runRenderingPipeline()`, such as not painting content that is offscreen, and optimizing partial layouts.
+You've already seen several ways to optimize `runRenderingPipeline()`, such as [not painting](graphics.md#faster-rendering)  content that is offscreen and [optimizing](reflow.md) partial layouts.
 Real browsers implement many more such optimizations, and some of those will be described in detail in later chapters.
 What about `handleEvent()` though?
-While the browser might be fast to handle keyboard input in a form control or scroll, input events can also be handled by JavaScript.
-The browser can optimize scripts to run faster, but of course has no idea how long a website-providee JavaScript function will take to run.
+While a browser might be fast to handle keyboard input in a form control or when scrolling, input events can also be handled by JavaScript.
+Browser developers can---and do---optimize JavaScript runtimes to be faster and faster over time.
+But even so, it's always possible that the JavaScript on the website is unavoidably slow; in addition it's in general impossible for the browser to guess how fast it will run.

 Anther complication is that the "event loop" is not just for handling input events.
 It is also where javascript tasks of all kinds run [^except-webworkers].